jlian/johnlian.net/content/posts/tracking-expand-spot-bird-button/index.md

 Now the workflow is simple: I see a bird (that I don't trust Wide to pick correctly), point the bird in the center of the frame, then hold AF-ON.
 The camera immediately starts tracking the bird.
 Subject recognition still helps, but within a much tighter box instead of interpreting the entire scene.

-If you try it, you'd see it's not too different from the [classic focus and recompose technique](https://photographylife.com/focus-and-recompose-technique), except now the camera is tracking in real-time as you shoot, so no risk of losing focus if the bird moves.
+If you tried it, you'd see it's not too different from the [classic focus and recompose technique](https://photographylife.com/focus-and-recompose-technique), except now the camera is tracking in real-time as you shoot, so no risk of losing focus if the bird moves.

 ![Sharp focus on a bird](tracking-success.jpeg "Tracking: Expand Spot locked on immediately.")